Gajol/ApplicationArchitecture/ARA.md

 - Quality Management System — a method that acts as a collection of organizational processes focused on increasing customer satisfaction.

+<a name="appendix-definitions-policy-framework-for-government-of-canada"></a>
+## Policy Framework for Government of Canada
+Treasury Board issues a range of policy instruments that are designed to establish mandatory requirements (rules) or voluntary best practices.
+There are three types of mandatory instruments (policies, directives and standards) and two voluntary instruments (guidelines and tools).
+Table 1 provides further definition.
+The decision to put in place a mandatory versus a voluntary instrument depends on the issue being addressed, the management objective, and whether a lack of consistency across government has the potential to create inequities, inefficiencies or risks that would jeopardize the achievement of the policy objective. - [*TBS Foundation Framework*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=13616)

+  Policy
+  : Formal direction that imposes specific responsibilities on departments.
+Policies explain what deputy heads and their officials are expected to achieve.

+  Directive
+  : Formal instruction that obliges departments to take (or avoid) specific action.
+Directives explain how deputy heads' officials must meet the policy objective.

+  Standard
+  : A set of operational or technical measures, procedures or practices for government-wide use.
+Standards provide more detailed information on how managers and functional specialists are expected to conduct certain aspects of their duties.

+  Guideline
+  : A document providing guidance, advice or explanation to managers or functional area specialists.

+<a name="appendix-definitions-principles-1"></a>
+## Principles

+A principle is a proposition.
+It serves as the foundation for a system of beliefs.
+As propositions, principles are abstract, but they should precipitate actions on the part of your teams that support them.
+The principles are subsets or decompositions of your overarching corporate vision.
+If they’re not, your teams and department will suffer from a lack of alignment. [^Hewitt]

 <a name="appendix-definitions-technical-debt"></a>
 ## Technical Debt